 Men and Boys Taking a Stand for Healthy Masculinities and Gender Justice

-The Men’s Story Project is a replicable storytelling and dialogue project that brings critical dialogue on social ideas about masculinity into public forums around the world - via men's own stories.
+The Men’s Story Project is a scalable storytelling and dialogue project that brings critical dialogue on social ideas about masculinity into public forums around the world - via men's own stories.

-In the MSP, men, boys, and folks who identify in any way with masculinity publicly share personal stories that aim to help transform social ideas about masculinity - so as to support health and equality for all people.
+In the MSP, men and folks who identify in any way with masculinity publicly share personal stories that help transform social ideas about masculinity - to advance health and equality for all people.
 The MSP is rooted in a feminist, anti-racist, intersectional framework.